-on" in us to denounce as unspeakably silly the idea that either half of this country could "subdue" the other half.
-We have looked upon it, nevertheless, that the war must go on till the Republican leaders find out that fact; or, till, Republican readers and out that fact; or, till, by swindling contracts, they have sucked from the country the last available dolla, find the war ceases by exhaustion.
-The latter, it not likely to happen, before the outraged and be rayed people of the Northern States will have an opportunity, by election, to baul the Re-publican party from power-first in the State Governments, next to Congress, and final from what is left of the United States.
-But from what is left of the United States.
-But it looks as if the more intelligent men of the Republicans are beginning to learn.
-We are not surprised to find Gov. Sprague, of Rhode Is land, who was carried away by the idea of "whipping back" the South, but who at least behaved bravely at Bull Run, now saying that that had made a great whiteher had made a great without here. they had made a great mistake regarding the South adding:
+Only a few weeks ago it was called "treas on" in us to denounce as unspeakably silly the idea that either half of this country could "sufdue" the other half.
+We have looked upon it, nevertheless, that the war must go on till the Republican leaders find out that fact; or, till, by swindling contracts, they have sucked from the country the last available dollar, and the war ceases by exhaustion.
+The latter, it not likely to happen, before the outraged and be trayed people of the Northern States will have an opportunity, by election, to baul the Republican party from power-first in the State Governments, next to Congress, and finall from what is left of the United States.
+But i looks as if the more intelligent men of the Re-publicans are beginning to learn.
+We are not surprised to find Gov. Sprague, of Rhode Is land, who was carried away by the idea of "whipping back" the South, but who at least behaved bravely at Bull Run, now saying that they had made a great mistake regarding the South, adding: